sahahn/parc_scaling/docs/by_pipeline.md

 A nice feature of the interactive plot is that by selecting different pipelines from the toggle, you can watch an animation of how specific results change with with different pipelines.
 You can also hover over specific data points to find out more information, for example what parcellation that data point corresponds to.

+- Click [here](./intrapipe_table.html) to see the full results table containing intra-pipeline specific results.

 ## Inter-Pipeline Comparison

 Alternately, we can compute rankings in an inter-pipeline manner, which means that the initial calculating of Rank is determined by directly comparing all